iitbaero/iitbaero.github.io/_posts/2018-08-11-Spaceflight-Mechanics.md

 **How are the Assignments & Projects for this course?:**
 A simulation of a space mission was to be made as an only assignment which gave a chance to practically apply what you have learnt in the course.

-**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?:**
+**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?**
-A simulation of a space mission was to be made as an only assignment which gave a chance to practically apply what you have learnt in the course.

-**Other Remarks:**
-None
+Exams were quite simple and had derivations directly from the slides followed by a numerical.

 **References used in this course:**
 Lecture slides were enough